Broughton, Lancashire: Churches

 The parish Church of St John Baptist is the centre of a large Anglican community within the Diocese of Blackburn.
 It has two satellite worship centres and a parish hall in Fulwood.
 The church tower, which dates from 1533, is the oldest working building in Preston and is currently undergoing restoration.
 The nave was replaced in 1826, while the chancel was added in 1906.
 There is evidence of a church having been on the site in the twelfth century.
 The acclaimed Broughton Parish Church Choir of 20 men and 32 boy trebles is directed by John Catterall MBE and sings at two Sunday services.

 The civil parish also contains the Roman Catholic St Mary's Church, Fernyhalgh.

 Possible mosque

 In 2022, it has been proposed that a mosque would be built at a site near the junction of the motorway in the parish.
 It would be situated at a high elevation and feature a Victorian mill-inspired 30 m minaret which would make it one of the largest in Preston and would be visible on the skyline.
-However, the mosque plan has been met with opposition and support from both residents and local MPs.
+However, the mosque plan has been met with opposition from both residents and local MPs as there is no Muslim community within the parish.
+The site was previously used as a pig farm, with access provided via D'Urton Lane for the farmer.
 The plans are as of April 2022 being reviewed by the government.